-- Allied Health program students are required to have BLS certification, and may be subject to pay additional fees that range from \$30.00 to \$100.00. - All Allied Health Programs students will be given scrub at no extra cost. - Certified Phlebotomy Technician program students have the option to purchase practice tests from a third-party certification provider for an additional \$75.00.
+- Allied Health program students are required to have BLS certification, and may be subject to pay additional fees that range from \$30.00 to \$100.00. - All Allied Health Programs students will be given scrub at no extra cost. - Certified Phlebotomy Technician program students, prior to taking the national exam, have the option to purchase a prep package which includes a study guide and 6 practice tests from a third-party certification provider for an additional \$75.00.
 The cost of the first national certification exam is included in the tuition.
-In case a student does not pass the first time, they will have to pay the cost of \$175.00 to the third-party testing center to retake the national test. - Certified Phlebotomy Technician students with a high school diploma from another country need to evaluate their high school diploma or college degree before submitting it to the California Department of Public Health for their certificate.
+In case a student does not pass the first time, they will have to pay the cost of \$175.00 to the third-party testing center to retake the national test.
+For each scheduled test cancellation or rescheduling, a fee of \$50 will be charged to the student.
+After completion of program and passing the national exam, students will need to upload documents to CDPH and pay state fee of \$100 to receive their CPT-1 Certification.
+If students need any help in uploading their documents, the fee will be \$59.

+- Certified Phlebotomy Technician students with a high school diploma from another country need to evaluate their high school diploma or college degree before submitting it to the California Department of Public Health for their certificate.
 The cost may be anywhere from \$95.00 to \$125.00 paid to the third party performing the task. - Nurse Assistant students are required to provide the school with Live Scan (\$67.00-\$70.00), CPR (\$50.00), and TB test results (\$30.00-\$40.00) prior to starting the program.
 CNA students need to take the national exam to be certified which costs \$100.00.
 NIU College is not responsible for the cost of these third-party services. - Third party certification fees: Additional fees may vary from \$50.00 to \$1500.00.
 These fees are to be paid directly to the certifying organization and are not paid to the school.
 Upon enrollment, students will receive disclosures for third party certification that informs of the cost of the exam, eligibility requirements, availability of examinations, and application process.
 The student/graduate services department will assist students in finding out more about these certification examinations. - A Late Fees of \$35.00 will be incurred for in-house installments/payments not made by 10 days of due date. - Returned checks unpaid are subject to a \$35 fee per item, plus any bank fees and any consequent late fee. - A credit check fee of up to \$50.00 may incur, only for individuals applying for credit for a loan with a third party in connection with NIU College. - Repeated Courses: Students will pay full cost of tuition for any repeated course, unless otherwise indicated. - Administrative Fee: Fee of \$75.00 for additional administrative services not included in the cost of the program that require more than 30 minutes duration.
-Example is when a school administrator is requested to complete a form or write a letter verifying attendance or completion of a program.

-- If a student separates from the school prior to completion, all earned fees become payable and due. - The student will be charged fees and interest charged to the school for the student's account by any third party (i.e. finance company, financial institution, credit card fees, collection company, etc.).
+Example is when a school administrator is requested to complete a form or write a letter verifying attendance or completion of a program. - If a student separates from the school prior to completion, all earned fees become payable and due. - The student will be charged fees and interest charged to the school for the student's account by any third party (i.e., finance company, financial institution, credit card fees, collection company, etc.).
 These fees will be added to the student's ledger. - Estimated schedule of total charges for the entire educational program does not include transportation costs to and from externship sites.
 This cost will be the responsibility of the student.